azzu29/SQL-Repo/README.md

 # SQL-Repo
-In this we have clean Employee laid off data using SQL Server.
+In this we have clean Employee laid off data using SQL Server...